Meet the billionaire behind the latest Titanic submersible mission

-Astronaut, race car driver and property mogul: Meet the billionaire behind the latest Titanic submersible mission
+Astronaut, race car driver and property mogul: Meet billionaire behind the latest Titanic submersible mission

 Mr Connor visited space and the bottom of the ocean in the same 12 month period